-The Diligence Provider conducted a review of each Compliance Review Mortgage Loan to determine whether any of such mortgage loans met the definition of a "high cost home loan," "Section 32 loan," "HOEPA loan," "covered loan" or similarly designated loan under any federal, state or local law, as defined by applicable anti-predatory and abusive lending laws at the time of the origination.
-Based upon the results of such review, 15 Compliance Review Mortgage Loans (representing approximately 0.80% (by loan count) of the Compliance Review Mortgage Loans) were removed from the Final Pool because such Compliance Review Mortgage Loans were either missing the required documentation to confirm compliance with applicable state and federal laws in unlimited assignee liability ("UAL") states or were found to be in violation of federal, state or county high cost regulations.
+The Diligence Provider conducted a review of each Compliance Review Mortgage Loan to determine whether any of such mortgage loans met the definition of a "high cost home loan," "Section 32 loan," "HOEPA loan," "covered loan" or similarly designated loan under any federal, state or local law as defined by applicable anti-predatory and abusive lending laws at the time of the origination.
+Based upon the results of such review, 65 Compliance Review Mortgage Loans (representing approximately 5.03% of the Compliance Review Mortgage Loans) were removed from the Final Pool because (i) 53 Compliance Review Mortgage Loans were either missing the required or complete documentation to confirm compliance with applicable state and federal laws in unlimited assignee liability ("UAL") states, (ii) one (1) Compliance Review Mortgage Loan was found to be in violation of federal, state or county high cost regulations, (iii) three (3) Compliance Review Mortgage Loans had late fees in excess of the applicable state law and (iv) eight (8) Compliance Review Mortgage Loans were missing mortgage loan documents required to confirm compliance with applicable state and federal laws.